aytek/iOS-Swift-Google-Drive-Document-Picker/README.md

-# Google-Drive-Document-Picker
+# iOS Swift Google Drive Document Picker
-This is an example iOS swift project that help you to browse Google Drive files.
+This is an example iOS swift project that helps you to browse Google Drive files.

 You need to create a Google Drive app
 <a href="https://developers.google.com/drive/ios/quickstart?ver=swift">Google Drive iOS Swift Guide</a>